sakloui/jorban-martysmods.github.io/README.md

 #### Root Pages:
 1. Home - Index
 2. Glossary

-#### 3. ReShade Guides Index
+3. Reshade Guides
-1. Installing ReShade
-2. Understanding ReShade's UI
-3. Understanding ReShade's Depth Buffer

 #### 4. Shader Repos Index
     1. None are set.

 #### 5. Special & Other Index
 1. Finding your Game Executable
-2. Manually Injecting ReShade
-3. Manually Installing ReShade
+2. Installing ReShade Manually
-4. Manually Installing Shaders
-5. Manually Installing Addons

-#### 6. Best Practices Index
+#### 3. Best Practices Index
     1. None are set yet.

-7. Using ReShade with an API Wrapper
+4. Using ReShade with an API Wrapper
-8. Using ReShade with an ASI Loader
+5. Using ReShade with an ASI Loader
-9. Using ReShade with ENB
+6. Using ReShade with ENB
-10. Using ReShade with SpecialK
+7. Using ReShade with SpecialK
-11. Limiting Your Game Framerate
+8. Limiting Your Game Framerate
-12. Creating and Maintaining a Centralized ReShade Install
+9. Creating and Maintaining a Centralized ReShade Install

 #### 99. Special Games Index
     1. FiveM